DSD-DBS/capella-dockerimages/README.md

 ### 2. Docker image `capella/base`

 The Capella base image installs a selected Capella client version.
-The Capella client needs to be downloaded and can optionally be customised prior to building the Docker image.
+The Capella client can be downloaded and can optionally be customised prior to building the Docker image or can be downloaded automatically in the Docker image.

+#### Option 1: Download Capella archive manually

 Download a Capella Linux binary `zip` or `tar.gz` archive.
 You can get a release directly from Eclipse.
 Visit <https://github.com/eclipse/capella/releases>, select a